enes-ay/SinemaWeb/README.md

 # Movie Listing Website

-This is a Movie Listing website built using MongoDB, Node.js, and Express.js with MCV design pattern.
+This is a Movie Listing website built using MongoDB, Node.js, and Express.js with MVC design pattern.
 The website allows users to add movies to a list, view movie details, filter movies by genre, and manage their accounts.
 Below is an overview of the key features and screenshots of the website.

 # Technologies Used